manga109/manga109api/README.md

 Manga109 is the largest dataset for manga (Japanese comic) images, that is made publicly available for academic research purpose with proper copyright notation.

-To download images/annotations of Manga109, please go [here](http://www.manga109.org/en/download) and send the form.
+To download images/annotations of Manga109, please visit [here](http://www.manga109.org/en/download) and send an application via the form.
-After sending the form, you will receive the password for downloading images (109 titles of manga as jpeg files) and annotations (bounding box coordinates of face, body, frame, and speech balloon with texts, in the form of XML).
+After that, you will receive the password for downloading images (109 titles of manga as jpeg files) and annotations (bounding box coordinates of face, body, frame, and speech balloon with texts, in the form of XML).